Andrepereira2001/feup-lbaw-2021/er.md

 toEaseManage will provide easy navigation and a great user experience to boost your projects results.

 ---

 ## A2: Actors and User stories

-> Brief presentation of the artefact goals.
+This artefact specifies the content of the actors and user stories of the project: toEaseManage.

 ### 1. Actors

-> Diagram identifying actors and their relationships.
+The actors for toEaseManage are presented below (Image 1) and described in Table 1.

 ![Actors Diagram](./Docs/ActorsDiagram.png)
 > Image 1: toEaseManage Actors